Employee Classification & Benefits Eligibility

 Part-Time (20-29 hours per week)

-Employees who work between 20 and 29 hours in a week may be eligible for health benefits depending on how the company chose to define eligibility when setting up their benefits at the beginning of the year.
+Employees who work between 20 and 29 hours in a week may be eligible for health benefits depending on how the company chose to define eligibility when setting up their benefits with the insurance carrier.

 Part-Time (0-19 hours per week)